 Prior to joining Oxfam, Phil spent 11 years in Latin America and worked on human rights dimensions of business, including in food security, resource extraction; mega-projects; and business relations with public and private security in repressive environments.

-Mauricio Lazala, Deputy Director (based in London)
+Mauricio Lazala, Deputy Director & Head of Europe Office (based in Frankfurt)

 lazala [at] business-humanrights.org

-Mauricio, a Colombian & UK national, joined the Resource Centre in 2006.
-Until Feb.
+Mauricio joined the Resource Centre in 2006.
+Until his appointment as Deputy Director in Feb.
 2011 he served as Senior Researcher and Head of Latin America & Middle East.
-He oversees the Centre’s Latin America and Eastern Europe & Central Asia researchers, is involved in the production of briefings and research materials, and manages work streams such as the "Business, Conflict & Peace" project.
-Mauricio also co-ordinates joint initiatives with Resource Centre partners, and led the recent redevelopment of the Resource Centre's website.
+As part of the senior management team, he is involved in strategic, operational and financial decisions at the organization.
+He oversees Latin America and Europe researchers, as well as the London office.
+Mauricio also manages one of the top three strategic work streams of the organization, the "Business, Civic Freedoms and Human Rights Defenders" project.
+Mauricio led the 2014 redevelopment of the Resource Centre's website.

-Mauricio previously served as law clerk at International Criminal Court, Programme Manager at Mexican Commission for the Protection & Defence of Human Rights, and Outreach Coordinator at B'Tselem (Israeli Information Centre for Human Rights in the Occupied Territories).
+Previously, he served as law clerk at International Criminal Court, Programme Manager at Mexican Commission for the Protection & Defence of Human Rights, and Outreach Coordinator at B'Tselem (Israeli Information Centre for Human Rights in the Occupied Territories).
 Mauricio has published various articles on business & human rights.
-In 2014 he was invited to join the board of director at EIRIS – Empowering Responsible Investment.
-Mauricio has a Law degree (honours) from University of Cambridge, and a BA in Political Sciences and History from Hebrew University of Jerusalem.
-He is fluent in Spanish, English & Hebrew.
+Mauricio has a Law degree (honours) from the University of Cambridge, and a BA in Political Sciences and History from Hebrew University of Jerusalem.
+He is fluent in Spanish, English & Hebrew, and has basic German.

-Annabel Short, Programme Director (based in New York)
+Patricia Surak, Senior Development Director (based in New York)

-awori [at] business-humanrights.org @bellshort
+awori [at] business-humanrights.org @Sanyu_Awori

 Aliou Diouf, Francophone Africa Researcher & Representative (based in Dakar)

-diouf [at] business-humanrights.org
+diouf [at] business-humanrights.org @aldioufy

 kibugu [at] business-humanrights.org @joekibugu